 You can also use the MWTM to limit the IP addresses that can send traps to the server by creating and maintaining the trapaccess.conf file.
-For more information, see the "Limiting Traps by IP Address" section on page 4-9.
+For more information, see the Limiting Traps by IP Address.

 Backing Up or Restoring MWTM Files (Server Only)